TosbackCgusBridge-Bot/CGUs-versions/Orbitz/Privacy Policy.md

 Password

 Keep me signed in Forgot password?
 Earn free travel rewards with Orbitz Rewards.
 By joining Orbitz Rewards, I accept all Terms and Conditions.
 Sign In Need an account?
 Sign Up Show us your human side...
 We can't tell if you're a human or a bot.
-I'm human Add your property Explore More Orbitz
+I'm human Add your property Get the Orbitz app — text yourself a linkGet the Orbitz app — text yourself a linkSendOr scan the QR code!

+*   Book on app, get 5% back in Orbucks
+*   Paperless itineraries
+*   Real-time trip updates

+By providing your number, you agree to receive a one-time automated text message with a link to get the app.
+Our app offers promotions and booking services.
+No purchase necessary.
+Standard text message rates may apply.
+Explore More Orbitz

 *   About Orbitz
 *   Investor Relations